Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

 \subsubsection{Formulating a recursive update rule of a Q-matrix}

-Let $\mathbf{Q}_t$ be the Q-matrix at the $t$-th iteration, and let us consider the variational Bayes estimates of slip $\bm{s}_t$, guessing $\bm{g}_t$, and attribute mastery profiles $\mathbf{A}_t$ given $\mathbf{Q}_t$.
-These estimates are the expected a posteriori (EAP) estimates from the variational posterior distributions $q_t(\bm{s}_j)$, $q_t (\bm{g}_j)$ and the maximum a posteriori (MAP) estimates from $q_t (\bm{z}_{\tau_s})$ for all $\tau_s$.
-The attribute mastery profiles $\mathbf{A}_t$ are computed by selecting the attribute mastery pattern that corresponds to the position containing the largest value in the vector $\bm{z}_{\tau_s}$ for each of $S$ individuals.
-As there is a one-to-one correspondence between the variational Bayes estimates calculated from the variational posteriors and the ELBO at the $t$-th iteration, we can regard these estimates as the quantity that reflects the parameter values that best fit the data at the current $\mathbf{Q}_t$.
-By substituting these variational Bayes estimates into the likelihood of $\phi_{j}^d$, the information of $\mathbf{Q}_t$ is carried over to the selection procedure for choosing the Q-matrix with the highest posterior probability.
-Hence, the updated Q-matrix $\mathbf{Q}_{t+1}$ is expected to produce a larger ELBO than the one at $\mathbf{Q}_t$.
-This is similar to the case in which the gradient of an objective function guides the direction that produces the largest change in the value of that function.
-Although this selection procedure runs deterministically, stochastic variability emerges from stochastically choosing the subset $\mathbf{X}_S$ at every iteration.
+Let $\mathbf{Q}^t$ be the Q-matrix at the $t$-th iteration, and let us consider the VB estimates of slip $\bm{s}^t$, guessing $\bm{g}^t$, and attribute mastery profiles $\mathbf{A}^t$ given $\mathbf{Q}^t$.
+These estimates are the expected a posteriori (EAP) estimates from the variational posterior distributions $q^t(\bm{s}_j)$, $q^t (\bm{g}_j)$ and the maximum a posteriori (MAP) estimates from $q^t (\bm{z}_{\tau_s})$ for all $\tau_s$.
+The attribute mastery profiles $\mathbf{A}^t$ are computed by selecting the attribute mastery pattern that corresponds to the position containing the largest value in the vector $\bm{z}_{\tau_s}$ for each of $S$ individuals.
+As there is a one-to-one correspondence between the VB estimates calculated from the variational posteriors and the ELBO at the $t$-th iteration, we can regard these estimates as the quantity reflecting the parameter values that best fit the data at the current $\mathbf{Q}^t$.
+By substituting these VB estimates into the likelihood of $\bm{\phi}_{j}^d$, the information of $\mathbf{Q}^t$ is carried over to the selection procedure for choosing the Q-matrix with the highest posterior probability.
+Hence, the updated Q-matrix $\mathbf{Q}^{t+1}$ is expected to produce a larger ELBO than the one at $\mathbf{Q}^t$.
+This idea is similar to the case in which the gradient of an objective function guides the direction that produces the largest change in the value of that function.
+Although this selection procedure runs deterministically, stochastic variability emerges from stochastically choosing the mini-batch samples $\mathbf{X}_S$ at every iteration.
 This stochasticity facilitates an effective search for the optimal elements of the Q-matrix.